-(Disclaimer: this was posted last year and I’m now in a new role.
+(Disclaimer: this was posted several years ago and I’m now my own boss.
 Not nearly as grouchy now, but I still stand by these tips for holiday card giving!)

 It seems I’ve developed a reputation for being the office Scrooge.
 In my defense, I’ve been managing our holiday gift giving and cards for so long that I never gave it much thought — it’s just another thing I put on the calendar and auto-pilot like every other December obligation.